-Saturday, Oct.
-3 The Thacker Mountain Radio Hour takes you into the magic (and healing powers) of the natural world, plus the soulful sounds of America, old and new!
+Saturday, Aug 7 – The Thacker Mountain Radio Hour takes you into the magic (and healing powers) of the natural world, plus the soulful sounds of America, old and new!
+(From October 2020).

 Guests: Author Aimee Nezhukumatahil, multi-instrumentalist and Grammy winner, Dom Flemons and southern songwriter Skylar Gregg

 Hosts: Jim Dees and our house band, the Yalobushwhackers